 "Some women form partnerships and start businesses together; many go on to become employers in their villages, strengthening local economies and providing opportunities for their friends and neighbours."

-For more information and fundraising opportunities, speak to your local corps officer or centre manager.
+For more information and African women, particularly in fundraising opportunities, speak to your local corps officer or centre manager.